SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

 DECISION: Camera and Combat Model

+NOTE: The minor objectives output list in this entry is superseded by the amendment dated May 6, 2026.
+See "Amendment — Camera and Combat Model:
+Minor Objective Outputs" for the complete and current output list.

 CAMERA:
 Run gameplay uses a Hades-style camera — closer and more angled than Deep